BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 ‘Highlight’ — an example of one of Shopify’s paid themes.

-Ultimately for me, the Shopify offering when it comes to ‘out of the box’ templates is stronger than BigCommerce’s — and better value too.
+Ultimately for me, the Shopify offering when it comes to ‘out-of-the-box’ templates is stronger than BigCommerce’s — and better value too.

-And don’t forget: if you’re not entirely happy with your chosen theme, there’s always the option to customize it.
+But don’t forget: if you’re not entirely happy with your chosen theme, there’s always the option to customize it.
+So, let’s take a look at how you can do that.

 Customizing themes

-BigCommerce now provides a built-in ‘page builder,’ which features drag-and-drop functionality.
+BigCommerce's built-in ‘page builder,’ which features drag-and-drop functionality.

 Now, the Shopify and BigCommerce drag-and-drop editors are fairly similar in quality — but Shopify’s lets you work with more types of content blocks.
+When testing both interfaces, I found that Shopify’s page builder let me add enewsletter signup forms, contact forms and blog post strips to my content — but BigCommerce’s didn’t.

-Using the Shopify drag-and-drop editor
+Shopify's drag-and-drop editor

 However, the Shopify page builder works in a rather unintuitive way.
 Instead of letting you drag and drop content into your pages, it lets you drag and drop elements around page templates, which are then applied to pages.
+Confusingly, the page content itself has to be edited using an old-fashioned WYSIWYG editor!

 Selecting fonts in Shopify